 Procurement Services offers university-issued and university-paid credit cards, called Purchasing Cards (PCards), to make eligible purchases on behalf of the university.
 Expenses charged to the PCard are paid directly by the university to JPMorgan Chase.
 The PCard is a safe and easy-to-use payment method.
 It can be used anywhere MasterCard is accepted.
-The use of PCards provides an alternative method for items not available on Amazon for Business and SmartMart, while also providing an efficient method for purchasing smaller dollar items.
 There are two types of Purchasing Cards:

 - Individual Purchasing Cards are issued to and used only by a specific individual who is an active Stanford University employee.

 - Department Purchasing Cards are issued to an individual who is an active Stanford University employee and is assigned as the custodian/cardholder on behalf of the department.

 All PCard transactions are populated, verified and approved in the Purchasing Card module.
 The use of PCards provides an alternative method for items not available within iProcurement, the preferred purchasing method where users have access to shop from Amazon Business and SmartMart catalog suppliers and submit non-catalog requests.
 Procurement Services also offers Travel Cards (TCards), which are the preferred method for buying travel and travel-related services.

 Proper PCard Use

 The Procurement Services department within Financial Management Services is committed to purchasing practices and policies that are compliant, responsible and appropriately support the university's goals and mission.
 Accordingly, those who are making purchases on behalf of or doing business with the university, must follow the applicable purchasing policies and guidelines as well as Administrative Guide Policy: 5.3.3 Purchasing Cards.